 - Climb the Round Tower to experience the city from the top with a meager entry ticket of 25 DKK (adult) and 5 DKK (child.)

 - The Workers Museum has a free entry for kids up to 17-year-old and costs 75 DKK for an adult.

 - National Museum is free for kids (0-17 year) and costs 95 DKK for an adult.

 - Make your way up to the Christiansborg Kirke’s gorgeous dome for just 20 DKK for kids and 35 DKK for adults.

-- Parkmuseerne ticket and Copenhagen Card are a great way to travel Copenhagen on budget.
+- Parkmuseerne ticket and Copenhagen Card are a great way to travel to Copenhagen on budget.

 SHOPPING IN COPENHAGEN